Easter Week 4

 Fourth Sunday of Easter

 Eternal Father, thank you for our faith and for the gift of reason.
-We ask you to send forth your Spirit and to confirm in us the grace of patience, prudence, and joy to be effective witnesses to the power of the Gospel to others.
-In conversation, may we truly hear the perspectives of others and, from that posture of listening, respond accordingly.
-We ask all of this through Jesus Christ, our Lord.
+We ask you to send forth your Spirit and to fill us with love, courage, and humility, so that we can serve you in our society by being credible witnesses to the power of the Gospel.
+Through respectful and compassionate dialogue, may we be able to meet people where they are at and let them know of the truth of your enduring love for the world.
+We ask this through Jesus Christ, our risen Lord.
 Amen.